 In this section we systematically evaluate the performance of LB-BSP in non-dedicated clusters.
-We start with the end-toend (§5.1) and micro-benchmark (§5.2) evaluations in GPU clusters.
+We start with the end-to-end (§5.1) and micro-benchmark (§5.2) evaluations in GPU clusters.
 Then we resort to model training with leftover resources in production CPU clusters (§5.3), with a deep dive analysis of the NARX prediction approach (§5.4).
-Finally we evaluate the overhead of our LB-BSP solution in §5.5.
+Further in §5.5 we demonstrate LB-BSP effectiveness in cross-silo FL, and finally we evaluate the overhead of our LB-BSP implementation in §5.6.

-5.1 End-to-End Result in GPU Cluster
+5.1 End-to-End Evaluations in GPU Cluster

 Experimental Setup.
 As elaborated in §2.1, there do exist some scenarios (e.g., due to budget limitation or fairness policy) where model training has to be conducted in heterogeneous GPU clusters.
-To emulate such scenarios, we build Cluster-A, a heterogeneous GPU cluster with 16 Amazon EC2 instances: four p3.2xlarge instances (each with one Tesla V100 GPU), four g3.4xlarge instances (each with one Tesla M60 GPU), four p2.xlarge instances (each with one Tesla K80 GPU), and four g2.2xlarge instances (each with one GRID K520 GPU).
-On each instance we run a worker process and a collocated PS shard under TensorFlow 1.4.0.
+To emulate such scenarios, we build Cluster-A, a heterogeneous GPU cluster with 16 Amazon EC2 instances: four p3.2xlarge instances (each with one Tesla V100 GPU), four g3.4xlarge instances (each with one Tesla M60 GPU), four g2.2xlarge instances (each with one Tesla K80 GPU), and four g2.2xlarge instances (each with one GRID K520 GPU).
+The link bandwidth of each GPU instance is over 10Gbps.
+On each instance we run a worker process and a collocated PS shard under TensorFlow.